Skip to main content

 Load an Avatar

-The Genies Avatar SDK allows developers to load a user's global Avatar or a local Avatar.
+The Genies Avatar SDK allows developers to load multiple Avatars in a Unity project.

 Load Avatar

-An Avatar's hair color, waist size, and clothed wearables are all stored in the Avatar's definition.
+Avatar's definition defines an Avatar's attributes like hair color, waist size, and clothed wearables.
 It's essentially a stored list of what the Avatar looks like that can be saved and loaded from.

 Global vs Local